Counseling Education

 Lock and Dam No. 7 on the Mississippi River is located approximately 4.5 miles (7.2 km) upstream from Downtown La Crosse.[citation needed]

 The first rail line to reach La Crosse arrived in 1858 from Milwaukee constructed by the Milwaukee & La Crosse Railroad.
 This later became the main line of the Milwaukee Road.
 After the Milwaukee Road went bankrupt it became part of the Soo Line Railroad in 1985 and later came under the control of Canadian Pacific Railway.
 This line provides the track on which the La Crosse Amtrak station is located, served daily by the Empire Builder between Chicago and Seattle or Portland.
-As of 2021, funding has been secured to provide a second daily train from Chicago to St. Paul, stopping in La Crosse.
-This service will be named the Great River, although it is unknown when it will begin operation.
+In May 2024, the station added a daily round-trip on the new Borealis train between Chicago and St. Paul.[100]

 Railroad tracks owned by Burlington Northern and Santa Fe Railway (BNSF) pass through La Crosse providing freight service.
 These were originally built by the Chicago, Burlington & Quincy Railroad in 1886 to connect Chicago to the Twin Cities following the east bank of the Mississippi River.
 This line provided passenger service as well up until May 1, 1971, when Amtrak took over intercity passenger rail operations.[citation needed]